 - You keep thinking about all the features you had to cut

 Historically, MVPs leaned heavily on minimum.
 App owners were churning out half-baked applications to check how many users they could attract and how people used the app.
 For example, Zillow — the most popular real estate app — could get away with something like that:

 Today, with thousands of apps released per month (around 600 apps per day on iOS and 3,000 on Android), the focus has shifted to viable.
 Because the initial impression is everything, you can’t ignore how your app looks in a mobile store and how smooth of a user experience it provides.

-Then again, some would say you can design an MVP by talking to customers and running surveys to collect their feedback.
+Then again, some would say you can design an MVP version of software by talking to customers, researching social media, and running surveys to collect feedback.
 One thing they miss with this approach is the product.
 There’s no product when all you have is customer feedback on an imaginary solution.